ChrisNolan/athenaeum/README.markdown

 * [oauth](http://rubygems.org/gems/oauth) (0.4.6)
 * [rest-client](https://rubygems.org/gems/rest-client) (1.6.7)

+After those are installed, manually:
-Copy the tpl.yml.example file to your home directory and name it .tpl; edit it with your values.
-If you manage multiple cards, then you'll have to set the 2nd (or more cards) in the 'tpl-checked-out.rb' script itself.
+* Copy the tpl.yml.example file to your home directory and name it .tpl; edit it with your values.
+If you manage multiple cards, seperate them with commas.
-Run the 'oauth_setup.rb' script in the project directory (i.e. "ruby oauth_setup.rb") and follow the prompts to create your HOME/.goodreads yaml config file
+* Run the 'oauth_setup.rb' script in the project directory (i.e. "ruby oauth_setup.rb") and follow the prompts to create your HOME/.goodreads yaml config file.

+### Tests

 To run the tests, do a 'rake test' from the project directory.
 Note: for now many of the tests are set to 'skip' as they aren't mocked against the web.
 You can comment out the skip line from each test you want to confirm.

 ### Regular use

 Just do a "ruby tpl-checked-out.rb" and it'll pull down your checked out items and push them over to goodreads for you.
 Then goto your "Bookshelves" on Goodreads and you'll see the "checked-out" shelf.

 Known Issues
 ------------
+* if a book is on another exclusive shelf it's erroring?
+(In my case, I 'returned-without-reading' but then checked it out again)

 ToDo
 ----